On Regret Bounds of Thompson Sampling for Bayesian Optimization: Regret Analysis

 First, we show the simple two-armed problem instance where GP-TS must incur $(1 / \delta)^c$ cumulative regret, where $c \in (0, 1)$, with probability at least $\delta \in (0, 1)$. \begin{theorem} Assume that $\cX = \{ \*x^{(1)}, \*x^{(2)} \}$, $\epsilon_t \sim \cN(0, 1)$ for all $t \in [T]$, and

 Then, if Algorithm~\ref{alg:TS} runs and $T > e$, the following holds:

 where $c_1$ and $c_2$ are strictly positive constants. \end{theorem}

-This theorem implies that we cannot obtain $O(\log(1 / \delta))$ cumulative regret upper bounds in general.
+This theorem implies a purely theoretical limitation that we cannot obtain $O(\log(1 / \delta))$ cumulative regret upper bounds for GP-TS in general.
 This is because we can show a contradiction from Theorem~\ref{theo:TS_HP_LB} if we set $\delta = c_1 / T^{c_2}$.
+On the other hand, in practice, GP-TS often shows superior performance.
+Indeed, since the constant $c_2 = 17$ in Theorem~\ref{theo:TS_HP_LB}, shown in Appendix~\ref {sec:proof_LB}, is highly large, Theorem~\ref{theo:TS_HP_LB} does not necessarily suggest the practical instability of GP-TS.
 This result motivates us to improve the exponent of $1 / \delta$ in the regret upper bound.
-See the following proof sketch and Appendix~\ref {sec:proof_LB} for the proof.
+See the following proof sketch and Appendix~\ref{sec:proof_LB} for the proof.

 \paragraph{Proof sketch.} We derive a lower bound on probability

 where the events are defined as follows:

 for which we leverage Lemma~5.1 of \citep{takeno2025-regret} shown in Lemma~\ref{lem:sumGauss_lower}.
 Obviously, under these events, GP-TS suffers from $T / 2$ regret by querying the suboptimal arm $\*x^{(1)}$ for $T / 2$ times.